Superintendent's Compendium

 • The paved sidewalk leading from the visitor center to the overlook at Stronghold House is open 24 hours, 7 days/week.
 The Little Ruin Canyon / Square Tower trail, beginning at the overlook, is closed sunset to sunrise.

 This restriction has been implemented in order to protect park resources from unregulated overnight camping.
-Overnight parking with a vehicle is defined as camping which is accompanied by human waste, dark night sky, pets, and other potential impacts.
+Overnight parking with a vehicle is defined as camping which is accompanied by human waste, light pollution affecting dark night sky, pets, and other potential impacts.
 In addition, there is no backcountry camping allowed in the monument hence no need for overnight parking.

 Closures:

 • Public use is restricted to established trails, roads and parking areas, the campground and visitor center.
-At the Square Tower Unit, public access below the rim is allowed only when accompanied by a park employee or by obtaining a Special Use Permit from the Superintendent.
+At the Square Tower Unit, public access below the rim is allowed only when accompanied by a park employee or by obtaining a Special Use Permit from the superintendent.

 • The service access roads to the water tank, sewage lift station and Horseshoe/Hackberry Ruins are open to government vehicles and/or contractors for official business purposes only.